learn-co-curriculum/dsc-random-forests/README.md

 To understand why this is the case, let's put it in practical terms.
 Let's assume that of the 10 columns that we mentioned in our hypothetical dataset, column 2 correlates heavily with our target.
 However, there is still some noise in this dataset, and this column doesn't correlate _perfectly_ with our target--there will times where it suggests one class or another, but this isn't actually the case--let's call these rows "false signals".
 In the case of a single decision tree, or even a forest where all trees focus on all the same predictors, we can expect to get the model to almost always get these false signal examples wrong.
 Why?
 Because the model will have learned to treat column 2 as a "star player" of sorts.
 When column 2 provides false signal, our models will fall for it, and get the prediction wrong.

 Now, let's assume that we have a Random Forest, complete with Subspace Sampling.
-If we randomly select 6 out of 10 predictors to use when creating each tree, then this means that ~40% of the trees in our forest won't even know Column 2 exists!
-In the cases where Column 2 provides "false signal", the trees that use column 2 will likely make an incorrect prediction--but that only matters to the ~60% that look at Column 2.
-Our forest still contains another 40% of trees that are essentially "immune" to the false signal in Column 2, because they don't use that predictor.
+If we randomly select 6 out of 10 predictors to use when creating each node of each tree, then this means that ~40% of the nodes of the trees in our forest won't even know Column 2 exists!
+In the cases where Column 2 provides "false signal", the nodes of trees that use column 2 will likely make an incorrect prediction--but that only matters to the ~60% that look at Column 2.
+Our forest still contains another 40% of nodes within trees that are essentially "immune" to the false signal in Column 2, because they don't use that predictor.
 In this way, the "wisdom of the crowd" buffers the performance of every constituent in that crowd.
 Although for any given example, some trees may draw the wrong conclusion from a particular predictor, the odds that _every tree_ makes the same mistake because they looked at the same predictor is infinitesimally small!

 ### Making Predictions With Random Forests